wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo has all you need to chat on your website!
-Chat with your customers for **live support** and engage your community in **chat rooms**.
+Chat with your customers for live support and engage your community in chat rooms.
+All you need to chat on your website!

-Features include: in-browser chat, color customization, real time visitors monitoring, online/offline greeting messages, private chat, group chat, avatars, chat history, moderation, emoticons and much more...

 ####Flyzoo Live Chat####